diegoalonso-sm/banca-me-interview/README.md

 ---
-# Interview Assessment
+# Interview Assessment Banca.me

 ## Description

-This repository contains the code and resources for the technical assessment used in job interviews.
-The purpose of this project is to demonstrate skills in data analysis, software development, and problem-solving through practical exercises and examples.
+This repository contains the code and resources for the technical assessment used for applying to an intership in [banca.me](https://www.banca.me/).
+The purpose of this project is to demonstrate skills in data analysis, software development, and problem-solving through a practical exercise.

 ## Repository Contents